allefeld/tikzfig/README.md

 -   `tfGrid`: draw a coordinate grid into the current view

 Helper functions:
--   `tfPrintCode`: print TikZ code
+-   `tfPrintCode`: print Ti*k+Z code
 -   `tfLimits`: compute fitting view limits for discretely sampled data (e.g. images)

 All functions include additional usage information which is accessible via Matlab's `help` command.
-To use this toolbox effectively, you should however familiarize yourself with TikZ itself.
+To use this toolbox effectively, you should however familiarize yourself with Ti*k*Z itself.

 ***